NOC-MSM/nemo_cookbook/docs/docs/contributing.md

 1. Fork the NEMO Cookbook repository on GitHub.
 2. Clone your forked repository to your local machine.
 3. Create a new branch for your contribution.
-4. Make your changes and improvements to the codebase.
+4. Add your new recipe or improvements to the codebase.

 - Follow the [NumPy docstring conventions](https://numpydoc.readthedocs.io/en/latest/format.html) when adding or modifying docstrings.

 - Follow the [PEP 8](https://peps.python.org/pep-0008/) style guide when writing code.

 5. Test your changes thoroughly to ensure they work as expected.

-- Unit tests should be added using [pytest](https://docs.pytest.org/en/stable/) for any new features.

 6. Commit your changes with clear and descriptive commit messages.
 7. Push your changes to your forked repository.
 8. Submit a pull request to the main branch of NEMO Cookbook.